Victor J. Blue, “What’s Really Killing New York’s Cyclists,” Bicycling.com

 Grayways – 500 miles of recreational bikeways connecting city parks

-Enhance Resident Access Green Space and Grow Tourism
+Enhance Access to Green Space and Grow Tourism

 Cycle tourism added $97 billion to the U.S. economy in 2017.
 Per capita, that’s half a billion dollars per year in New York State.

-New York City houses 800,000 cyclists, but has few recreational facilities not crowded with runners and walkers.
+New York City houses 880,000 adult cyclists but has few recreational facilities not crowded with runners and walkers.
 This constituency is a captive market for state-local tourism, including neighborhood food shops who’d see a surge in customers.